mahdi-b/mbio612f22/morea/overview-experiences.md

 published: true
 ---

 This page collects together all of the "experiences" associated with individual modules.

-In this site, experiences represent "active" learning opportunities, as opposed to readings, which represent "passive" learning opportunities.
-In many courses, readings and experiences together constitute the "assignments".
+Each experience represents a hands-on "active" learning opportunity that allows you to put into practice the material you learned during the week.